What size are your buildings?

 Can you put facades on your building?

-Yes.
-Signature has developed the technology to incorporate the many aspects of traditional construction into our fabric structures.
-Our specialty truss system is designed to attach steel sidewalls, brick façades and store front glass.
+Yes, Signature has developed the technology to incorporate the many aspects of traditional construction into our fabric structures.
+Our specialty truss system is designed to attach steel sidewalls, brick façades, and storefront glass.

 Does your building meet building codes?

 Signature structures are engineered to meet the local building code and customer requirements.
 We are very familiar with the challenges faced with combined wind, snow and seismic loads.
 We also factor collateral loads for sprinkler systems, HVAC equipment, audio visual equipment, sports equipment and/or any other requirements dictated by the client.
+We even offer code compliance maintenance service for fabric structure owners that need to determine or confirm that their current structure meets local codes and is still safe for its intended use.

 How many people are required to set up a building?